-The Canon EOS 1300D (called Canon T6 in some regions) and the Canon PowerShot G3 X are two digital cameras that were revealed to the public, respectively, in March 2016 and June 2015.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Canon PowerShot G3 X are two digital cameras that were officially introduced, respectively, in March 2016 and June 2015.
 The 1300D is a DSLR, while the G3X is a fixed lens compact.
 The cameras are based on an APS-C (1300D) and an one-inch (G3X) sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the G3X provides 20 MP.
+The 1300D has a resolution of 17.9 megapixels, whereas the G3X provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G3 X is notably smaller (27 percent) than the Canon 1300D.
 It is noteworthy in this context that the G3X is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G3X has a lens built in, whereas the 1300D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1300D and their specifications in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |1.||Canon 1300D||129 mm||101 mm||78 mm||485 g||500||n||Mar 2016||449||ebay.com|

 |2.||Canon G3 X||123 mm||77 mm||105 mm||733 g||300||Y||Jun 2015||999||amazon.com|